 The term "interlocking directorship" refers to when a member of the Board serves on the board of directors of more than one publicly-listed company.
-As at the date hereof, Mr. Brace sits of on the board of directors of one publicly-listed company.
+As at the date hereof, none of the members of the Board serves on the board of directors of any other publicly-listed company.
 The Company has not adopted a formal policy limiting interlocking directorships.
 The Company has adopted a formal policy that it will evaluate any interlocking directorships that occur in the future to determine if they impact the ability of the directors to act in the best interests of the Company.
 When recruiting new directors, the Company considers the number of public company boards on which a proposed director sits when evaluating whether such proposed director will have sufficient time to devote to the Company and discharge his or her duty to act in the best interests of the Company.